Spec-Derived Execution as a Correctness Oracle¶

 J --> A[Aggregate to correctness verdict]

-Phase 1 — Derive inputs from the spec.
+Phase 1 derives inputs from the spec.
 The LLM partitions the spec into input categories (valid ranges, edge cases, error conditions) and emits concrete inputs covering each partition (Tambon & Papadakis, 2026).
-The candidate code is not visible to this step.
+The candidate code is not visible here.

-Phase 2 — Execute.
-The harness runs each derived input against the candidate and captures the actual output (or exception).
-The only step that touches the code; deterministic, no LLM judgment.
+Phase 2 executes.
+The harness runs each input against the candidate and captures the output or exception — the only step touching the code, and the only deterministic one.

-Phase 3 — Judge I/O pairs against the spec.
-The LLM receives each (input, actual_output) pair plus the spec, and answers: "Is this output consistent with the spec for this input?"
+Phase 3 judges I/O pairs against the spec.
+The LLM receives each (input, output) pair plus the spec and answers whether the output is consistent with the spec for that input.
 Per-input scores aggregate into the code-level verdict (Tambon & Papadakis, 2026).

-LLM self-review of code fails in two well-documented ways: models cannot reliably simulate dynamic execution from static source, and they systematically over-correct correct implementations as non-conforming when handed code and spec together (Jin & Chen, ASE 2025; Jin & Chen, 2026).
-HoarePrompt — the prior static-reasoning baseline using strongest-postcondition calculus — opens with the observation that LLMs "are ineffective in this task" when judging code directly against a spec (Tsoukalas et al., 2025).
+When handed code and spec together, LLMs systematically over-correct correct implementations as non-conforming — and detailed prompting makes the misjudgment rate worse, not better (Jin & Chen, ASE 2025; Jin & Chen, 2026).
+HoarePrompt — the prior static-reasoning baseline using strongest-postcondition calculus — opens with the observation that LLMs "are ineffective in this task" when judging code directly against a spec (Bouras et al., 2025).

-Spec-derived execution judging removes the simulation step.
-The model never sees the code; it sees concrete observed I/O and judges it against the spec — a paraphrase-and-compare task.
+Spec-derived execution judging takes the code out of the judge's hands entirely.
+The model never sees the source; it sees concrete observed I/O and judges it against the spec — a paraphrase-and-compare task instead of a conformance verdict over code.
 The swap raises Matthew Correlation Coefficient by up to 39% over Zero-Shot CoT and consistently outperforms HoarePrompt across LiveCodeBench and CoCoClaNeL on three open-weight models (Qwen3Coder-30B, Devstral-Small-24B, Olmo3.1-Instruct), with greater stability across seeded runs (Tambon & Papadakis, 2026).

 - Aggregation hides safety-critical failure.
-A candidate that passes 90 of 100 partition inputs but fails the one safety-critical input scores well; the rare-but-load-bearing case washes out.
-The aggregation step is the failure mode, not the per-input judgment.
+A candidate that passes 90 of 100 inputs but fails the one safety-critical input still scores well; the rare-but-load-bearing case washes out.
+Aggregation is the failure mode, not the per-input judgment.

 - The candidate is not cheap to execute.
-Database-, network-, framework-, or GUI-bound code requires harness investment that competes with writing a real test suite.
-Once you have built the harness, a persistent test suite is the higher-leverage artifact.
+Database-, network-, or GUI-bound code needs harness investment that competes with writing a real test suite — and once built, the suite is the more valuable artifact.

 - The spec is too vague for partitioning.
-Phase 1 inherits whatever ambiguity the spec carries.
-If a human cannot enumerate input categories, neither can the LLM, and the derived inputs do not exercise the contract surface that matters.
+Phase 1 inherits the spec's ambiguity: if a human cannot enumerate input categories, neither can the LLM.

 | Technique | What it judges | Oracle |